Pennsylvania Fly Fishing 4 min read

 Deep undercuts, spring seeps, and heavy tree canopy, provide for excellent fly fishing for wild brown and brook trout amidst spectacular scenery.

-Fly fishing at Slate Run
+Fly fishing in Slate Run in north-central Pennsylvania

 Slate Run is approximately seven miles long.
 The headwaters are around three to eight feet wide, with a good pool to riffle ratio.
 The headwaters originate from the Francis and Cushman branches, with both branches carrying a small population of wild brook trout and wild brown trout.